B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Variables/Integers.md

 ```

 > [!warning]
 > It is not recommended to use unsigned integer in most cases as they are not [CLS-Compliant](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2008/bhc3fa7f(v=vs.90)?redirectedfrom=MSDN).
-They only make sense when you are doing [[Computer Science/Maths/Discrete Maths/Bitwise Operations\|bitwise operations]] or are desperate to take advantage of that extra positive range.
+They only make sense when you are doing [[Computer Science/Operators/Bitwise Operators\|bitwise operations]] or are desperate to take advantage of that extra positive range.

 # Footnotes